open-telemetry/opentelemetry-cpp/docs/maintaining-dependencies.md

 Same as git submodule, we will continue use `opentelemetry-proto` as example.

-All the bazel dependencies is defined in [repository.bzl](https://github.com/open-telemetry/opentelemetry-cpp/blob/main/bazel/repository.bzl) and [MODULE.bazel](https://github.com/open-telemetry/opentelemetry-cpp/blob/main/MODULE.bazel).
+All the bazel dependencies are defined in [repository.bzl](https://github.com/open-telemetry/opentelemetry-cpp/blob/main/bazel/repository.bzl) and [MODULE.bazel](https://github.com/open-telemetry/opentelemetry-cpp/blob/main/MODULE.bazel).

 ### Update the dependency in repository.bzl